CPO-STV

 CPO-STV, or the Comparison of Pairs of Outcomes by the Single Transferable Vote, is a ranked voting system designed to achieve proportional representation.
-It is a more sophisticated variant of the Single Transferable Vote (STV) system, designed to overcome some of that system's perceived shortcomings.
-It does this by incorporating some of the features of the Condorcet method, a voting system designed for single-winner elections, into STV.
+It is a more sophisticated variant of the Single Transferable Vote (STV) system, designed to overcome some of the system's perceived shortcomings.
+It does this by incorporating features of the Condorcet method, a voting system designed for single-winner elections, into STV.
 As in other forms of STV, in a CPO-STV election, more than one candidate is elected and voters must rank candidates in order of preference.
 As of February 2021, it has not been used for a public election.

 CPO-STV aims to overcome the problems of tactical voting in traditional forms of STV, where a candidate can be eliminated at an early stage in the process that might have gone on to be elected later had they been allowed to remain in the contest.
-CPO-STV works by an exhaustive comparison of the various possible outcomes of an election, in accordance with a particular procedure, in order to determine which outcome best matches the preferences of voters.
-If used for a single-winner election, CPO-STV becomes the same as Condorcet method, in the same way that traditional STV becomes instant-runoff voting (IRV).
+CPO-STV works by comparing the possible outcomes of an election, to determine which outcome best matches the preferences of voters.
+If used for a single-winner election, CPO-STV becomes the same as Condorcet voting, in the same way that traditional STV becomes instant-runoff voting (IRV).
 The system was invented by Nicolaus Tideman.